ocvt/aws/README.md

 ## Deploying a new version of any image

 1. Publish a new release to create a new image tag
-2. Update `docker-compose.yml` with the new tag
+2. Update `launch.sh` with the new tag
-3. On the server, run `docker-compose down && docker-compose up -d`
+3. On the server, run `./launch down && ./launch up`

 ## Testing

 1. Build images locally to create the `latest` tag
 2. Run `docker-compose up -f docker-compose.dev.yml`
+3. TODO

 ## Initial AWS / server configuration